 For assessment purposes, it is required that the four assessed observations will be conducted by a qualified assessor, as well as the final discussion and sign off.
 On-going progress meetings held by the assessor may also be carried out by the tutor/manager if they are sufficiently aware of the assessment process to be able to support the candidate to identify appropriate evidence for the portfolio and act as an expert witness as necessary.

-1 For confirmation of the assessment requirements for this qualification, please see the Qualification Handbook
+&lt;sup>1 For confirmation of the assessment requirements for this qualification, please see the Qualification Handbook

-7 Children's Care, Play, Learning and Development: Practice (Qualification Delivery Guide)
+Health and Social Care: Practice (Qualification Delivery Guide)

 Note